dirjk/rixt/LIFECYCLE.md

 1. all children elements are deleted from the `shadows`.
 2. the element's DOM tree is rendered using the `recursiveMount()` function. the keys for each element are updated in `shadows` as well.

+# shadows

+what is is right now? basically a map.
+{
+    position: {jsx element object}
+}

+# component keys

+data structure is a series of linked nodes. components are linked to their parents. the keys need to be persistent across renders. also need to know if a component moves. parent - component - children

+what is needed?
+* unique key generator.
+* data structure that links components to parents.
+* map that links position to keys?
+    {
+        position: key
+    }

+how would it work?

+* component calls update()
+* jsx is reevaluated with its props
+* compare new jsx obj vs existing jsx obj.
+    * if jsx children are the same, and props are the same to them, stop.
+    * if jsx children are the same, but props are different, update the children recursively.
+    * if jsx children are different, update recursively. mount/dismount as needed.

+what does mount do?
+what does node strucutre look like?
+{
+    elementType,
+    uniqueKey,
+    currentPosition,
+    currentProps,
+    parent,
+    children: []
+}